verixx/Discord-SelfBot/README.md

 ## Running the Bot
-> Mind that this description is written for ``Windows``, it shouldn't differ too much on other Systems thought.
+> Mind that this description is written for ``Windows``, it shouldn't differ too much on other Systems though.

 > You can skip any step if your System already fulfills the step.